Mrs Midas Carol Ann Duffy

 Thematic Exploration: Desire, Transformation, and Isolation

 The poem also explores the complex theme of desire.
-Mrs. Midas’s wish is not born of greed, but of a deep-seated longing for connection and attention from her husband.
+Practically speaking, mrs. Midas’s wish is not born of greed, but of a deep-seated longing for connection and attention from her husband.
 She desires a tangible manifestation of his love, something she feels is absent in their relationship.
 This desire, however, is ultimately self-destructive, leading to her isolation and the disintegration of her marriage.
 Her initial desire reveals a deeper yearning for emotional intimacy that her husband fails to provide.
 This lack of emotional connection, depicted through subtly understated language, is perhaps a greater tragedy than the golden touch itself.

 The theme of isolation is powerfully depicted through the imagery of the golden touch's effects.
 The poem illustrates how this "gift" paradoxically isolates Mrs. Midas, separating her from the physical and emotional world.
 She cannot eat, she cannot touch her husband, and she becomes utterly alone in her gilded prison.
 This isolation is emphasized by the stark contrast between her initial playful experimentation with the golden touch and her eventual despair and solitude.
 This sense of growing loneliness is effectively conveyed through the poem's gradual shift in tone, moving from initial curiosity and excitement to profound sadness and regret.